Azure/azure-signalr/docs/tsg.md

 3. Create an issue to us providing time frame, and email the resource name to us

 <a id="server-conn-drop"/>
-## ⌛️[TODO]Server side connection drop
+## ⌛️[TODO]Server connection drop

 When app server starts, in the background, the Azure SDK starts to initiate server connections to the remote Azure SignalR.
-As described in [Internals of Azure SignalR Service](internal.md), Azure SignalR routes incoming client taffics to these server connections.
+As described in [Internals of Azure SignalR Service](internal.md), Azure SignalR routes incoming client traffics to these server connections.
 Once a server connection is dropped, all the client connections it serves will be closed too.

 As the connections between app server and SignalR Service are persistent connections, they may experience network connectivity issues.
-In the Server SDK, we have “Always Reconnect” strategy to server connections.
+In the Server SDK, we have **Always Reconnect** strategy to server connections.
 As the best practice, we also encourage users to add continuous reconnect logic to the clients with a random delay time to avoid massive simultaneous requests to the server.

-On regular basis there are new version releases for the Azure SignalR Service, and sometimes the Azure wide OS patching or upgrades or occasionally our dependent services’ interruption.
+On regular basis there are new version releases for the Azure SignalR Service, and sometimes the Azure wide OS patching or upgrades or occasionally interruption from our dependent services.
 These may bring in a very short period of service disruption, but as long as client side has the disconnect/reconnect mechanism, the impact is minimal like any client-side caused disconnect-reconnect.

-This section describes several possibilities leading to server connection drop, and provide some guidence to how to identify the root cause.
+This section describes several possibilities leading to server connection drop, and provides some guidance to how to identify the root cause.

 ### Possible errors seen from server side:
 1. `[Error]Connection "..." to the service was dropped`